 There was a time when the support team at Innovations for Learning, a nonprofit organization that focuses on teaching kids how to read, was using an in-house chat solution.
 It was built into their application called TutorMate, which is used for one-on-one online tutoring.

 Their frustration lasted until they brought LiveChat on board.
 They integrated it with their application and organized faster and easier technical support.
 Randy Burgess, CTO at Innovations for Learning, said:

-“We needed to break up chat support to one user per channel.
-We needed to have a record of all chats at our fingertips.
+We needed to break up chat support to one user per channel to have a record of all chats at our fingertips.
 We wanted to tag and import chats into our own application for further review.
 And I wanted my agents to work comfortably without stepping on each other's toes.Randy Burgess, Innovations for Learning

-Randy also mentioned giving the LiveChat’s API (Application Programming Interface) a closer look.
-The API makes it possible to easily prepare custom integrations.
-“The API was pretty attractive to me,” said Randy.
-“The API access gives me all the power I need to build upon the application and bring LiveChat into our system.”
+Burgess also mentioned giving LiveChat’s application programming interface (API) a closer look.
+The API enables building custom integrations.
+He found the API pretty attractive.
+The API access gave him all the power he needed to build upon the application and bring LiveChat into their system.

 The company’s chat is available in every part of the TutorMate application.
 Tutors and students can reach out to the support team whenever they have a problem.

-When Innovations for Learning settled with the basic usage of LiveChat and the team could easily handle many chats at a time, they were ready to dig deeper into analytics and identify common issues across the TutorMate platform.
+When Innovations for Learning settled with the primary usage of LiveChat and the team could easily handle many chats at a time, they were ready to dig deeper into analytics and identify common issues across the TutorMate platform.

 When dealing with requests, the team noticed that it would be easier and faster to identify the issue if they had detailed information about the visitor at the beginning of each chat.

-Switching from custom-made chat solution to a professional chat system was a move towards swift and precise service.
-“LiveChat has successfully covered the entire feature set I was wanting to find in a chat platform,” said Randy.
+Switching from a custom-made chat system to a professional one was a move towards swift and precise service.
+LiveChat successfully covered the entire feature set the company was looking for in a chat platform.

-LiveChat provides a secure and private communication with the TutorMate support for each tutor and teacher.
-“Clients like it,” said Randy, “and by far the chat experience is better for them than the need to use the phone.”
+LiveChat provides secure and private communication with TutorMate support for each tutor and teacher.
+Clients like it, and the chat experience is far better than the need to use the phone.

 The small support team easily handles many chats at a time and solves technical issues on the spot.
-“Our agents like the way LiveChat lets them take chats, hand them off to others, see data and identify the client.
+The agents like how LiveChat lets them take chats, hand them off to others, see data, and identify the client.
 The tagging feature and analysis let the agents track the problems that occur and step ahead of them.